Lexicon Manual

 Re-importing in your DJ app

 After you've used the scanner, your DJ app will still contain links to old files that no longer exist.
-You can let the DJ app automatically remove these files for you.
+A Full Sync to your DJ app solves because a Full Sync also removes the old tracks.

 All DJ apps